j-berg-au/BOUNDLESS/content/Character Creation/Adepts/Tricks.md

 -----
 ##### Net
 *Minor Action*
-You throw or launch a bola at a target in Range 5.
+You throw or launch a net at a target in Range 5.
 Make an attack roll against the target.
 On a hit, they suffer an effect according to the success level of the Trick.

 | **Success Level** | **Effect**                                                                                                                                                                                              |
 | :---------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |